pearu/sympycore/doc/demo0_1.rst

 =======================================

-The most obvious manipulation task applied to symbolic expressions, is substitution -- replacing a subexpression of a given expression with a new expression.
+The most obvious manipulation task applied to symbolic expressions, is substitution -- replacing a sub-expression of a given expression with a new expression.
 For example,

 >>> expr = x + y